danielrammer/danielrammer.github.io/_projects/sos.md

     description: "Sound of Space - controls."
 ---

 A music game in which you play the kalimba to create galaxies.
+It's the very first game I was working on together with 3 fellow students.
+You need the Java Runtime Environment installed to run it.

 ## Sound of Space for Windows and Mac:
 * [Download Sound of Space](SoundOfSpace.zip)